- Our Community

 Traffic Incident Management Systems (TIMS) is a national program that uses a planned and coordinated process to detect, respond to, and remove traffic incidents and restore traffic capacity as safely and quickly as possible.
 The program is designed through its implementation to prevent secondary crashes.
 The Apex Police Department, Apex Fire Department and other Town of Apex resources utilized this traffic management program to respond to and resolve traffic incidents within Apex.
 All sworn personnel and Fire personnel are trained in this national program.

-Traffic Safety Improvement Program (Lead department: Public Works & Transportation)
+Traffic Safety Improvement Program (Lead department: Transportation & Infrastructure Development)

 This program began in 2012.
 Staff summarize information from the annually published North Carolina Highway Safety Improvement Program lists below, tracking from year-to-year, and request Police input.
 Locations identified are compared to planned local and state projects and considered for possible countermeasures.
 Improvements identified are proposed for funding through the Capital Improvement Program.